 - Water pump

 - Ice maker

-- Anything else you can think of that has water running to it or that condenses water.
+- Anything else you can think of that has water running to it, or that condenses water.

 What Happens If You Don’t Winterize the RV?

+After seeing how much work it can be to learn how to winterize an RV and then actually doing it, you might wonder if you can skip winterizing your RV.
 The importance of winterizing your RV can’t be overstated.
 It’s a crucial part of making sure that frozen pipes and damaged appliances don’t ruin your camping experiences.
 If you don’t plan to do any winter camping, then completely and thoroughly winterizing your RV is essential.
 It will prevent freezing over of your plumbing system as well as water damage from leaks in your seals.

 No matter what method you opt to use to prepare your camper for winter storage, it’s important that you pick one and follow the instructions.
 This is especially important for those who live in an RV and travel frequently during the spring, summer, and fall.
-Your RV is your home and you should take care of it the same way you would care for your house.
+Your RV is your home, and you should take care of it the same way you would care for your house.

 Whether you live in your RV or only take it out once a year, the importance of winterizing can’t be overstated.
-Most RV parts stores or your RV dealer will have everything you need to get the job done and articles like this one will walk you through the process.
+Most RV parts stores or your RV dealer will have everything you need to get the job done, and articles like this one will walk you through the process.
 Don’t let laziness or not knowing how to care for your camper ruin RVing for you.
 With a little research and manual labor, you’ll be able to enjoy your RV for many years to come!